hoaproject/Central/README.md

 # Hoa\Bench ![state](http://central.hoa-project.net/State/Bench)

 This library allows to analyze performance of algorithms or programs by placing some “marks” in the code.
-Furthermore, this library proposes some [DTrace](http://dtrace.org/guide/) programs.
+Furthermore, this library provides some [DTrace](http://dtrace.org/guide/) programs.

 ## Quick usage